lofar-astron/factor/README.md

 What's New since v1.2
 ---------------------

 * WSClean's automasking feature is now used during imaging.
-The old image-mask- image sequence is no longer used during self calibration, but can still be used during the final, full-bandwidth facet imaging if `automask_facet_image = False` under the `[imaging]` section of the parset
+The old image-mask-image sequence is no longer used during self calibration, but can still be used during the final, full-bandwidth facet imaging if `automask_facet_image = False` under the `[imaging]` section of the parset
 * The combination of flagging ranges specified by the `flag_abstime`, `flag_baseline`, and `flag_freqrange` options can now be set with the `flag_expr` option